Gluten free Russian sandwich cake

 Grease and line 2 x 8inch (20cm) sandwich tins.

-Pop all the ingredients for the sponge into a large mixing bowl, and with an electric mixer whisk until light and creamy.
+To make the sponge.
+Put all the ingredients for the sponge into a large mixing bowl.
+Using an electric hand mixer (or stand mixer) whisk until light and creamy.

 Ingredients for sponge for gluten free Russian sandwich cake